trungkien681989/rest-assured-junit/README.md

 2. Import the project into your preferred IDE as a Maven project.

-## Running the Tests

-To run the tests, you can use the following command in your terminal:

-`mvn test`

-This will run the test classes and output the results in the console.

 ## Built With

 - [RestAssured](https://github.com/rest-assured/rest-assured) - A Java DSL for easy testing of REST services